How to Support the Skin’s Natural Balance(And Why It Matters)

 Support with Healthy Habits

-Barrier health isn’t just about skincare products, your lifestyle matters too.
-Staying hydrated, eating foods rich in healthy fats, sleeping 7–9 hours per night, and managing stress all support skin recovery.
-On the other hand, smoking and excessive alcohol weaken the skin’s defenses and should be avoided.
+Barrier health isn’t just about skincare products; your lifestyle matters too.
+Staying hydrated, eating foods rich in healthy fats, sleeping 7–9 hours per night, and managing stress all contribute to overall skin resilience and well-being.
+On the other hand, smoking and excessive alcohol use weaken the skin’s defenses and should be avoided.

 When to Seek Professional Help